TypeScript Notes

 package includes a transpiler tsc

 , which translates TypeScript into JavaScript.
-Tools like Babel can also transpile it.
+Tools like Babel can also transpile it, and runtimes like Deno and Bun can run it directly, without transpilation.

 tsc